MaaAssistantArknights/maa-cli/README.md

 The easiest way should be `maa-updater`, however it not implemented yet.
 So you must do it yourself now.

-On macOS, if you have installed `MAA.app` at `/Applications/MAA.app`, the libraries can be found at `/Applications/Maa.app/Contents/Frameworks` and the resources can be found at `/Applications/Maa.app/Contents/Resources/resource`.
+For macOS user, if you have installed `MAA.app` at `/Applications/MAA.app`, the libraries can be found at `/Applications/Maa.app/Contents/Frameworks` and the resources can be found at `/Applications/Maa.app/Contents/Resources/resource`.
 Then you can link them to the correct location: